marijnh/Eloquent-JavaScript/10_modules.md

 dependencies are the other modules that it makes use of.

 Because JavaScript historically did not provide a module system, the CommonJS system was built on top of it.
-But then, recently, it did get a built-in system, which now coexist uneasily with the CommonJS system.
+But at some point it _did_ get a built-in system, which now coexist uneasily with the CommonJS system.

+A package is a chunk of code that can be distributed on its own.
 NPM is a repository of JavaScript packages.
-A package acts like a module that can be distributed separately.
-You can get all kinds of useful (and useless) packages from NPM.
+You can download all kinds of useful (and useless) packages from it.

 ## Exercises